mcsammon/mcsammon.github.io/research.md

 <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3340700" title="b1">SSRN Link</a>

 **Abstract:** We examine how trade policy uncertainty is reflected in stock returns.
 Our identification strategy exploits quasi-experimental variation in exposure to trade policy uncertainty arising from Congressional votes to revoke China's preferential tariff treatment between 1990 and 2001.
 More exposed industries commanded a risk premium of 6% per year.
 The risk premium was larger in sectors less protected from globalization, and more reliant on inputs from China.
 More exposed industries also had a larger drop in stock prices when the uncertainty began, and more volatile returns around key policy dates.
 Moreover, the effects of policy uncertainty on expected cash-flows, investors' forecast errors, and import competition from China cannot explain our results.

-# Firm Customer Bases: Churn and Networks (Updated 3/2020)

-Joint with Scott Baker and Brian Baugh

-*Draft coming soon*

-**Abstract:**  Using credit and debit card transaction data, this paper demonstrates that it is possible to construct accurate pictures of firm revenue, growth, geographic dispersion, and customer base characteristics at a highly granular level.
-We use this data to develop two new measures which characterize firms’ customer bases.
-First, we generate an index of the rate of churn in a firm’s customer base over time.
-Second, we construct a metric of the pairwise similarity between two firms’ customer bases.
-We show that these measures provide important insight into the behavior of both real firm decisions and firm asset prices.
-Rates of customer churn affect the level and volatility of firm-level investment, markups, and profits.
-Churn also affects how quickly firms respond to shocks in the value of their growth options (i.e. Tobin’s Q).
-Similarity between firms’ customer bases highlights one under-explored type of predictability among stock returns – we demonstrate that significant alpha can be generated using a trading strategy that exploits our index of customer base similarity across firms.
-Researchers can construct these churn and overlap measures using an increasingly accessible class of financial transaction data.

 # What Triggers National Stock Market Jumps?
 (New Slides 3/2020)